Skip to content

 Metals Compatible with Galvanizing

-The following ferrous metals can be galvanized:
+The following ferrous metals are suitable for galvanizing:

 • Iron